Okonomiyaki : Easy Japanese Street Food Recipe

 Regardless, these Japanese savoury pancakes are one of my favourite dishes ever.
 The fluffy batter studded with crunchy cabbage (I’m not a huge fan of cabbage but here it adds all of the texture and non of the school lunch flavour) and those jewels of prawn and crispy bits of bacon.
 Topped with delicious sweet and tangy katsu sauce and Kewpie mayonnaise.
 Finished off with those fluttery bonito flakes that are so delighted to be there, that they do a little interpretive dance on the top.
 Jazz hands!

-Side note: is Kewpie the best mayonnaise?
+Is Kewpie the best mayonnaise?
 Nelson is an avid fan but there’s a brand of Polish mayonnaise, Winiary, that I absolutely adore.
 (Yes this is actually something we debate regularly).
 Not on okonomiyaki though.
 For that, it’s got to be Kewpie.

 Anyway Okonomiyaki gets 10/10 for texture, flavour and looks.
 There’s a reason this is the first recipe on the blog.